 Towel Animals delight most passengers on many of the major cruise lines.
 I haven’t cruised on all of them (yet) so I can’t say for sure if everyone has them, but so far all the big ships I’ve sailed on with Carnival, Holland America, and Norwegian had daily towel animals.
-Even Imperial Majesty had them.
 I’ve learned a lot about folding towel animals since I first wrote this blog, and now have all sorts of other blogs about folding individual towel animals.
 Some even have videos.

 The art of towel animal folding seems to elude most cruise ship passengers, just as it once eluded me.
 I’ve gone to the towel animal folding demonstrations on more than one cruise.
-While quite skillful towel folders, cabin boys do not usually have English as their first language.
+While quite skillful towel folders, cabin stewards do not usually have English as their first language.
 Sometimes their demonstrations can be pretty hard to understand.
 Getting a good seat for a demonstration poses a challenge on some ships as well.
 On the Poker Cruise to Mexico that we took on Carnival, I actually bought a towel folding book.
 Alas, it does not have enough pictures or detailed enough instructions for my towel folding challenged brain to understand.
 (Although I can fold the animals now I still think the book could use more information.)

 I wrote a short blog once with a towel animal poll.
 (You can still vote, the poll never closes.)
 Since then I have gotten google hits from people looking for towel folding instructions.
 So I thought I would dust off the towel folding book and give it another shot.

 Amazingly enough I actually made a pretty good body, something I never managed to do before.
 No comment on the heads.

 For body type A, (as shown in the book instructions above) start with a full sized towel laid out flat.

 The rolls should be even in size when they meet at the middle of the towel.

 Fold in half with the rolls to the outside.